besure94/Trivia-Game/README.md

 ## Known Bugs

+* The Open Trivia Database API no longer offers session tokens to a user, despite mentioning it in their documentation, which allows a user to potentially get the same question if they decide to play multiple games.
 * Currently the user is not shown a message telling them to please select an answer if they do not select an answer and click "Guess!".
 Instead the form will just not submit.
 * Although rare, the displayed API question and response sometimes contains special characters that are not visually pleasing to a user.